l-jost/ljost-website/README.md

-# Control and Telemetry Systems - Website
+# Control and Telemetry Systems

-This repository contains the source code for the Control and Telemetry Systems website, hosted at [ljost.com](https://ljost.com).
+This repository contains the source code for the Control and Telemetry Systems site, hosted at [ljost.com](https://ljost.com).
 The site is built using plain HTML and CSS to showcase the engineering services and projects offered.

 ## Table of Contents